-The idea was that I’d watch at least two episodes of each show, ideally each from a different season, to get a good feel for them.
+The idea for this post was that I’d watch at least two episodes of each show, ideally each from a different season, to get a good feel for them.
 I found that I liked some more than others, and so I decided to rank them from my least favourite to my most favourite into the three categories below.

 Not my cup of tea

 Before I go on to listing them, I should say that the shows in this category aren’t necessarily bad and I did enjoy watching them.
 They just happened to not excite me as much as the other shows in this list.

 Banacek (played by George Peppard, a.k.a. the Coloner off the A-Team) is a Polish-American insurance investigator working out of Chicago.